Skip to main content

 How you are assessed

 You are assessed through summative tasks to evaluate your ability to integrate professional values, core knowledge and effective practice in clinical education.
-This includes written assignments and practical evaluations, combining teaching assessment within an appropriate setting with reflective, critically analytical written reviews.
-This encourages you to evidence your capability across a range of educational activities and contexts.
+This involves written assignments, integrating teaching assessments in relevant settings with reflective, critically analytical written reviews.
+You are encouraged to evidence your capability across a range of educational activities and contexts.

 Entry requirements